 Welcome - Pjila'si - Atelihai - Tshima minu takushinieku -Tunngasugit - Bienvenue

-Memorial University’s GRENFELL CAMPUS is located in Corner Brook, NL, in traditional Mi’kmaw territory that includes parts of Québec, Canada’s Atlantic provinces, and the U.S. state of Maine.
+Memorial University’s GRENFELL CAMPUS is located in Corner Brook, NL, in traditional Mi’kmaw territory that also includes parts of Québec, Canada’s Atlantic provinces, and the U.S. state of Maine.
 The province is also home to three other Aboriginal groups: Innu, Inuit, and Southern Inuit, whose territories are located in Labrador.
-Of the 1,200 students who call Grenfell Campus home, more than 280 have self-identified as Aboriginal (by indicating this on the Memorial University application).
+Of the 1,200 students who call Grenfell Campus home, more than 300 have self-identified as Aboriginal (by indicating this on the Memorial University application).